tatomyr/json-x-type/extensions.md

 ### Read-only and write-only fields

-The `$writeonly` and `$readonly` fields contain properties that should be present only in requests or responses respectively.
+The `$writeonly` and `$readonly` keywords wrap type definitions to indicate fields that should be present only in requests or responses, respectively.
-Consider this example:
+These keywords are used as wrapper objects around the type definition:

 ```json
 {